occipital/django-content-settings/docs/template_types.md

 ### DjangoTemplateNoArgsHTML(HTMLMixin, DjangoTemplateNoArgs)

 Same as `DjangoTemplateNoArgs` but will be rendered and previewed as HTML.
-In template it will be rendered as safe.
+In the template, it will be rendered as safe.

 ### DjangoModelTemplate(DjangoModelTemplateMixin, DjangoTemplate)

-The same as `DjangoTemplate` but it takes first argument as a model object.
-The optimization here is preview that will be rendered from the first object of the given queryset in the attribute `template_model_queryset`
+It is the same as `DjangoTemplate`, but it takes the first argument as a model object.
+The optimization here is a preview that will be rendered from the first object of the given query set in the attribute `template_model_queryset`

 For example: